lawrennd/snippets/_information-game/includes/lme-origin-confinement.md

 }

 \subsection{Constraint Saturation and the Gibbs Lock}

+\narration{So the trajectory that maximises entropy production approaches this state only asymptotically as you go backwards in time.
+The origin is never actually reached; it is a distinguished asymptote.
+And the saturation diagrams show this: the marginal entropies are constrained to sum to $C$, and they can't both be individually at their maximum unless the system is at the LME state, which would require zero joint entropy.
+That's the second-order constraint kicking in: as the system approaches the saturation boundary, a new constraint is activated.}

 \notes{At the LME origin the marginal-entropy sum is saturated termwise: every $s_i = \log d_i$ is at its individual upper bound.
 This has a remarkable consequence.
 Since each marginal is already at its ceiling, *none can increase further and none can decrease without violating the sum*.
 The marginal entropies are locked at their maximum values for the entire trajectory:
 $$